Neo Da Matrix

-Quaadir Atkinson, professionally known as Neo da Matrix, is an American hip hop producer from Philadelphia, Pennsylvania.
+Quaadir Atkinson, professionally known as Neo Da Matrix, is an American hip hop and electro house producer and DJ from Philadelphia, Pennsylvania.
+He has worked with Swizz Beatz as an in-house producer for Ruff Ryders Entertainment.
+Neo Da Matrix has produced for Cassidy, Jadakiss, Fabolous, Young Chris, Eve, Mýa, David Banner, Juelz Santana, Nina Sky, and Tru Life, among others.

+Personal life

 He attended Stone Mountain High School in Stone Mountain, Georgia.
-He has worked with Swizz Beatz as an in-house producer for Ruff Ryders Entertainment and has produced for the likes of Cassidy.
-Neo Da Matrix is currently working on projects for Cassidy, Jadakiss, Swizz Beatz, Young Chris, Eve, Fabolous, Mýa, David Banner, Juelz Santana, Nina Sky, Tru Life, Range and more.